shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess.md

 Not long after, another figure stomped through the hall to face the scene in the bedroom.
 She was a big bear with a single snaggle tooth that was currently dripping with blood.

-"Oh my tooth!" cried the bear.
+"Oh, my tooth!" cried the bear.
 "Are you alright, Awoomoon?"

 "Medic Lersha, we have an emergency on our paws."